Cajac/picoCTF-Writeups/Beginner_picoMini_2022/General_Skills/Codebook.md

 But in this case that doesn't work.
 The reason for this is that the script doesn't contain a so called 'shebang' - a special comment specifying what kind of program/interpreter that should execute the script.
 It normally looks something like this `#!/usr/bin/python3`.

-Lets display the first lines of the script with `head` to verify this.
+Let's display the first lines of the script with `head` to verify this.
 ```bash
 ┌──(kali㉿kali)-[/mnt/…/picoCTF/Beginner_picoMini_2022/General_Skills/Codebook]
 └─$ head code.py